marisol-cardenas/LandingPageSample/README.md

 # landingpagesample
-Sample landing page using HTML/CSS
+Sample landing page using HTML/CSS and simple JS.